 PPE for Safe Asbestos Removal

-Personal Protective Equipment (PPE) for Safe Asbestos Removal
+Personal Protective Equipment (PPE) and respirators for asbestos Removal

 There is no ‘safe level‘ of exposure to asbestos and choosing the right personal protective equipment will minimise the chances of inhaling asbestos fibres.

-When thinking about asbestos protection, wearing protective clothing such as Type 5/6 coveralls a size larger than you usually wear will help prevent the seams ripping.
+When thinking about asbestos protection, wearing protective clothing such as Type 5/6 coveralls a size larger than you usually wear will help prevent the seams from ripping.
 If the cuffs are loose, then these should be taped.
 Used coveralls must be treated as asbestos waste and disposed of accordingly.
-We have listed a few must haves for clothing while working with asbestos.
+We have listed a few must-haves for clothing while working with asbestos.

 Gloves